-If lifestyle changes alone don’t keep your blood glucose levels under control, you may be prescribed medicines.
+If lifestyle changes alone don’t keep your blood glucose levels under control, your doctor may advise you to take medicines.
 There are many types of diabetes medicines available.
-Your doctor will usually begin by prescribing metformin.
+Your doctor will usually begin by offering you a medicine called metformin.

-If lifestyle changes and medicines can’t keep your blood glucose levels under control, you may need to have insulin injections.
+If lifestyle changes and medicines can’t keep your blood glucose levels under control, your doctor may suggest you have insulin injections.

 You will usually inject yourself with insulin once or twice a day, using either a small needle or a pen-type syringe with replaceable cartridges.
 There are several different types of insulin that work at different rates and for different lengths of time.
-Ask your GP for advice on which type is best for you.
+Ask your doctor for advice on which type is best for you.

-If you have insulin injections, you will need to monitor your blood glucose levels with a home test kit.
+If you have insulin injections, you will be advised to monitor your blood glucose levels with a home test kit.
 This involves taking a pinprick of blood from your finger and putting a drop on a testing strip.
 A meter will read the result automatically.

-You may also need to have your levels of HbA1C tested at least once a year.
+Your doctor may advise you to have your levels of HbA1C tested at least once a year.
 HbA1C is a measure of how well you’re controlling your blood sugar levels over the long term.
 The test is done by taking blood from a vein in your arm or sometimes a drop of blood from a fingerprick.

 For answers to frequently asked questions on this topic, see FAQs.